lucko/helper/README.md

 ## Using helper in your project
 You can either install the standalone helper plugin on your server, or shade the classes into your project.

+You will need to add my maven repository to your build script, or install helper locally.
 #### Maven
 ```xml
 <repositories>